 There is also the sinister black widow spider.
 You will know these spiders by the fact that they are black and are alone. and the fact that on their body they have a red spot, very distinguishable.

 I have had at least seven of these in my house in one summer season, not nice, the bite hurts and you may need to seek medical attention.
-If bitten whilst on vacation, the area may swell quite large.
+If bitten, the area may swell quite large.
 Legs and arms may swell to three times their normal size.
 If bitten, take anti-histamines and seek medical attention.

 Portugal has an excellent medical care system for people on vacation to this paradise country.
 Ensure to carry original as well as copies of medical forms and any other documentation in case medical attention is required.